Justin-jay-Kirkman/satellite-simulation/README.md

 ### Run the Application

-To run the application locally, once Docker is installed, run this command from the satellite_project folder to deploy with Docker compose.
+To run the application locally, once Docker is installed, run this command from the satellite-simulation folder to deploy with Docker compose.

 ```
 $ docker compose up -d